Theerathon Bunmathan: International career

 Theerathon played against Saudi Arabia in the 2014 FIFA World Cup qualification and received a red card in the 90th minute.
 After that match he went to Indonesia to play for Thailand U-23 in the 2011 Southeast Asian Games.
 He was Thailand U-23's starter and received an early yellow card, followed by a second one a few minutes after which resulted in a red card, thus becoming the first player in Thai football to get two red cards in three days.

 Theerathon's scored a penalty in a friendly match against Laos.
 His second international goal is a rebound from Jakkraphan Pornsai's free kick.
-His form in the 2012 AFF Suzuki Cup is very impressive combined with Anucha Kitpongsri who played on the left side of the field.
+He was a regular starter during the 2012 AFF Suzuki Cup forming an effective partnership on the left flank with Anucha Kitpongsri.

 He represented Thailand U-23 at the 2013 Southeast Asian Games, and is selected as captain for the tournament.

 In May 2015, he captained Thailand to play in the 2018 FIFA World Cup qualification against Vietnam.

 In December 2018, Bunmathan was called up for the 2019 AFC Asian Cup in the United Arab Emirates.
 In January 2024, he was named in the 26-man squad for the 2023 AFC Asian Cup in Qatar.
 He earned his 100th cap with the national team against Oman in the second group stage match of the Asian tournament.

 Style of play

 A versatile defender, Theerathon regularly plays as a left-back, and sometimes he has been deployed as a centre-back, central midfielder, and left midfielder.
-Although not known to have a fast pace, and his positioning has sometimes been questionable, he possesses a powerful left foot; in which besides his defensive prowess, he is noted for his offensive capabilities and ability to read the game, where he has gained a reputation carrying the ball upfront in attacking plays and supplies his team with passes.
-Theerathon frequently takes set pieces which is renowned to put the ball in the back of the nets.
+Primarily a left-back, Theerathon Bunmathan has also been deployed in central defence and midfield roles, contributing to both defensive and attacking phases of play through his passing and involvement in set pieces.
+Theerathon regularly takes set pieces, including free kicks and corners.
 Theerathon has been noted for his talents being visible since a young age, and he has been singled out for his mentality, consistency, and leadership.